1Niikxyy/Niklas/README.md

 # 1Niikxyy
-A Discord Py bot for LauchServer
+A Discord js Bot for Cracky Lounge.